FRC-Sonic-Squirrels/Elevator-Tuner/README.md

-# Flywheel-Tuner
+# Elevator-Tuner

+WORK IN PROGRESS.

+Based off of the Flywheel-Tuner repo.

-RoboRIO program for tuning a flywheel using REV Robotics SparkMax NEO motor(s)
+RoboRIO program for tuning an Elevator using Falcon 500 motors

-A small WPILib project to quickly tune your REV Robotics NEO powered flywheel.
+A small WPILib project to quickly tune your Falcon 500 Elevator.

-If you're using a Cross The Road Electronics (CTRE) motor you should use the CTRE Phoenix Tuner.

 I highly recommend reading [this excellent article](https://trickingrockstothink.com/blog_posts/2019/10/19/tuning_pid.html) on how to tune PIDF for a flywheel.
 Follow the example in the sidebar to tune an imaginary flywheel.